 You will be able to print using your student ID card.

-You will receive £1 credit when you enrol (this is credited the first time you present your card at a Multi-Functional Device (MFD)) and thereafter £1 credit per month for the duration of your course.
+You will receive £1 credit when you onboard to your UniFLOW Online account and thereafter £1 credit on the 1st of each month for the duration of your course.
+These funds are non-transferable and non-refundable.

-If you run out of credit, you will be able to purchase additional credit for your card at any time.
+If you run out of credit, you will be able to purchase additional credit for your card at any time by visiting the library on any site.

 The level of printing may vary depending on your course.
 Where there may be significant costs, this will be identified on the course information page.